Torsion function on character varieties: Culler-Shalen theory, group acting on trees and incompressible surfaces

 \begin{defi} A surface $\Si$ in a 3-manifold $M$ is said \textit{incompressible} if \benu \item $\Si$ is oriented \item For each component $\Si_i$ of $\Si$, the homomorphism $\pi_1(\Si_i) \to \pi_1(M)$ induced by inclusion is injective. \item No component of $\Si$ is a sphere or is boundary parallel. \eenu \end{defi} \begin{remk} A \textit{compression disk} $D \subset M$ is an embedded disk in $M$ such that $\partial D$ lies in $S$ and is not homotopically trivial in $S$.
 The second condition above is equivalent to saying that there is no compression disk in $M$. \end{remk}

-If $S$ is a surface dual to a $\pi_1$ action on a tree $T$, there is a way to modify the equivariant map $f$ in order to avoid compression disks, spherical and boundary parallel components, and hence to obtain a new surface $\Si$ that is incompressible.
-We refer the reader to the references given above, where a proof of this fact will be found.
+If $S$ is a surface dual to a $\pi_1$ action on a tree $T$, there is a way to modify the equivariant map $f$ in order to avoid compression disks, spherical and boundary parallel components, and hence to obtain a new surface $\Si$ which is incompressible.
+We refer the reader to the references given above, where a proof of this fact can be found. \begin{remk} The surface group $\pi_1(\Sigma_i)$ of each connected component of $\Sigma$ acts faithfully on the tree $T_v$ by construction, and identifies with the stabilizer of an edge.
+In particular the tautological representation restricts to a faithfull representation $\rho_\Sigma \colon \pi_1(\Sigma) \to \SL_2(\mC(X))$ (note that if $X$ contains the character of a faithfull representation, then the whole representation $\rho \colon \pi_1(M) \to \SL_2(\mC(X))$ is faithfull).
+In particular, it will be used in the sequel that if $\pi_1(\Sigma)$ is not abelian, then there exists $\gamma$ in $\pi_1(\Sigma)$ with $\Tr \rho(\gamma) \neq 2$. \end{remk}